toucansites/t-doc-template-demo/contents/docs/[03]template-basics/[04]creating-a-new-guide/index.md

 title: 'Creating a new guide'
 description: 'This guide will walk you through how to add a new guide.'
 category: template-basics
-order: 3
+order: 4
 ---

-# Creating a New Guide
+# Creating a new guide

 Adding a new guide is essential to keeping your site updated with fresh content.
 Follow these steps to create and publish a new guide in **T-Doc Template**.

-## Step 1: Navigate to the Proper Category Directory
+## Navigate to the proper category directory

 Open your project directory.
 Select the category for your guide, and go to the **contents/docs/my-category** folder.
 This folder contains all guides under the same category.

-## Step 2: Create a New Guide Directory

-Create a new directory for your guide:
+## Create a new guide directory

 Name the folder based on the guide title or a short identifier.
 For example: